bus710/nrf-development-in-linux/README.md

 $ make
 ```

-Then the \_build directory might have some new image files for debug.
+Then the _build directory might have some new image files for debug.

 <br/><br/>

+## 3. Setting VSCODE as the IDE

+WIP

-## 9. Get Eclipse and MCU/vrapper Packages
+### Get Eclipse and MCU/vrapper Packages

 To install minimum dev environment: